shaoanlu/GazeML-keras/README.md

 ![](https://github.com/shaoanlu/GazeML-keras/raw/master/results/result_reiwa.png)

 ## WIP
-1. Heatmaps predictions are slightly worse than official tensorflow implementation.
+1. The preprocessing is very different from the [official implementation](https://github.com/swook/GazeML/blob/master/src/datasources/frames.py#L223), thus the results produced are suboptimal.

 2. Model training as well as gaze estimation has not been ported yet.